TheLondonEye700/Redux-Login-Page/README.md

 # React Login and Sign up
-This project was built to practice TypeScript & Redux .
+This project was built to practice TypeScript & Redux.

+## Features
+* Login page
+* Sign up page
+* Log out
+* Display user information
+* Connect to BackEnd to get user shopping information

+The user information is stored in local storage.

 ## Installation
 You should use either `npm` or `yarn` but not both.
 It's recommeded to use `yarn`